 |AdditionalDataTaggingValue||When this parameter exists, the script adds another field to every log record, with the configured value, and the field name configured for the AdditionalDataTaggingName parameter.

 If the AdditionalDataTaggingName parameter is empty, but a value is configured, the default field name is DataTagging.

 Find your workspace ID and key

-Find the details for the WorkspaceID and WorkspaceKey parameters in Azure Sentinel:
+Find the details for the WorkspaceID and WorkspaceKey parameters in Microsoft Sentinel:

-In Azure Sentinel, select Settings on the left, and then select the Workspace settings tab.
+In Microsoft Sentinel, select Settings on the left, and then select the Workspace settings tab.